Every time I drink I wake up the next morning saying “That’s it; I’m never drinking again”.

 I’m always sceptical about things which are blindly accepted as “normal”.

 How did we get to the stage where Friday night was culturally accepted as being a time for getting blind drunk and peeing all over the place?
 We look at the weeing willies in the street and shrug, “oh well, Friday night!” as we hop-scotch across their never-ending rivers of pee, acting nonchalant.
-This is “normal” in London – if you don’t believe me, just stroll around the West End at 11.30pm – though you might want to bring your waterproofs…
+This is “normal” in London – if you don’t believe me, just stroll around the West End at 11.30pm – you might want to bring your waterproofs…

 Who or what is this alcohol consumption serving?